lorensen/VTKExamples/src/Python/PolyData/WarpVector.md

 ### Description
-==Description==

 This script creates a vtkLine and deflects it using a vtkWarpVector.
-There is also a C++ version of this example: http://www.vtk.org/Wiki/VTK/Examples/Cxx/PolyData/WarpVector
+There is also a C++ version of this example: [WarpVector](/Cxx/PolyData/WarpVector)